 - Successfully advocating for changes in state law that allow public access to health insurance rate requests.

-- Cutting excessive auto- and homeowner-insurance rates by more than $310 million since 2001, as well as saving individuals more than $160 million in health insurance premiums.
+- Cutting excessive auto- and homeowner-insurance rates by more than $370 million since 2001, as well as saving individuals and small businesses more than $208 million in health insurance premiums since 2015.

-- Helping consumers recover $8 million to $10 million a year in denied and delayed insurance payments.
+- Helping consumers recover $16 million in denied and delayed insurance payments in 2018.

 - Making Washington the first state in the nation to set access standards for insurers’ medical provider networks.